 Onset of symptoms can occur at any time, but the peak is in adolescence.
-Cases presenting at <3 or >60 years are very rare with the majority of patients presenting between the ages of 5 and 35 years old.
+Cases presenting at <3 or > 60 years are very rare with the majority of patients presenting between the ages of 5 and 35 years old.
 Presentation can be acute or chronic and may be with either hepatic or neurological symptoms or both.

 Liver disease is the most frequent presentation in the 8-16 year old age group and may precede neurologic symptoms by up to 10 years.
 Patients may present with acute liver failure with rapid deterioration (predominantly young females) or chronic hepatitis and cirrhosis which is often indistinguishable from other causes.
 Some patients may present with isolated hepatosplenomegaly.
-There should be a high suspicion in patients with deep jaundice, Coombs negative haemolytic anaemia, moderately raised transaminases and low ALP.
+There should be a high suspicion in patients with deep jaundice, low haemoglobin, moderately raised transaminases and low ALP.

 Neurologic signs including tremor, ataxia and dystonia may appear before, concurrently with, or many years after liver disease and may be mild, intermittent or rapidly developing to severe disability.
 Mean age of onset in 2nd or 3rd decade but can be much later (usually symptomatic by age 50).
-Psychiatric symptoms may precede neurologic and hepatic signs ( $\sim 1/3$ patients).
+Psychiatric symptoms may precede neurologic and hepatic signs (~1/3 patients).

-Kayser-Fleischer rings attributable to copper deposition in the eyes are detectable by slitlamp microscopic examination (requires specialist referral) in up to 95% of patients presenting with neurologic symptoms and ~50% of those with liver disease only.
+Kayser-Fleischer rings attributable to copper deposition in the eyes (detectable by slit-lamp microscopic examination) are detectable in up to 95% of patients presenting with neurologic symptoms and ~50% of those with liver disease only.
 However, they are very often absent in young children presenting with acute liver disease.
-The combination of Kayser-Fleischer rings and a caeruloplasmin of <0.1 g/L is considered diagnostic for Wilson's disease (EASL guidelines).

-Coombs negative haemolytic anaemia may be the only presenting symptom ( $\sim 10\%$ ) but is more usually associated with severe liver disease.
+Coombs negative haemolytic anaemia may be the only presenting symptom (~10%) but is more usually associated with severe liver disease.